Nexus-mdg/dataframe-tester/README.md

 make setup       # Start fresh
 ```

-### Problem: Can't access Spark UI or Jenkins
+### Problem: Can't access Spark UI
 **Solution**:
 - Wait a bit longer (services take time to start)
 - Check with `make health`
-- Ensure ports 8082 and 8788 aren't used by other applications
+- Ensure port 8082 isn't used by other applications

 ### Problem: SparkFileNotFoundException when processing CSV files
 **Solution**: This issue has been resolved in recent updates.
 The system now uses Spark in local mode to ensure proper file access within the containerized environment.
 If you encounter this error: